HenrikBengtsson/startup/reference/on_session_enter.md

   A function or an R expression.
 The function must accept zero or more arguments (currently not used).
-If an expression, it will automatically we wrapped up in an anonymous function.
+If an expression, it will automatically be wrapped up in an anonymous function.

 - append: